james-freitas/completable-future-2-example/README.md

 # Gmail Backup

-### What is Gmail Backup?
+### What is Backup?
-* It's a command line tool used to back up your Gmail messages
+* It's a command line tool used to back up your messages

 ### Prerequisites
  * Java 1.8 Jdk or Jre installed
- * A Google Cloud Platform project with the API enabled.
-To create a project and enable an API, refer to [Create a project and enable the API](https://developers.google.com/workspace/guides/create-project).
- * Authorization credentials for a desktop application.
-To learn how to create credentials for a desktop application, refer to [Create credentials](https://developers.google.com/workspace/guides/create-credentials).
- * A Google account with Gmail enabled

 ### How to build the application using Windows
  1. Go to the Windows command prompt.
 One option is to choose Run from the Windows Start menu, type cmd, and click OK.